Georgia Sex Abuse Lawsuits

 March 15, 2023 – Georgia Prosecutors Council Releases Report on Clergy Abuse in Georgia

-The Prosecuting Attorneys’ Council of Georgia released an investigation report regarding allegation of child sexual abuse within the Catholic Church in Georgia (comprised of the Archdiocese of Atlanta and the Diocese of Savannah).
+The Prosecuting Attorneys’ Council of Georgia released an investigation report regarding allegations of child sexual abuse within the Catholic Church in Georgia (comprised of the Archdiocese of Atlanta and the Diocese of Savannah).
 The report detailed acts of child sexual abuse by clergy dating back several decades.

 However, the report concluded that none of the priests suspected of child molestation could be criminally prosecuted because they were either dead or the criminal statute of limitations had already expired.
-The report was based on independent third-party review of records, files, documents, and reports related to suspected child abuse cases in the possession of the church.
+The report was based on an independent third-party review of records, files, documents, and reports related to suspected child abuse cases in the possession of the church.

 Definition of Sex Abuse in Georgia